 The dive starts on the sandy slopes of the lagoon; you swim in the directions of a couple of pinnacles where all butterflyfish, longfin bannerfish and angelfish play around.
 From there, you can find the wall that is going down to 40/60m.
 The observation depth of the mola-mola is between 18m and 30m, so unfortunately to get a chance to see them, you will need first to be an advanced diver.

-Even if I feel myself very luck for this single encounter with a mola-mola, I cannot wait to go back to Crystal Bay to increase the odds of meeting these gentle giants again.
+Even if I feel very lucky for this single encounter with a mola-mola, I cannot wait to go back to Crystal Bay to increase the odds of meeting these gentle giants again.
 They are so beautiful and enigmatic!

 You can watch my video “Mola-Mola & Manta Manta” to discover Crystal Bay and Manta point in motion!